atomecorp/atome/documentation/tutorials/first_steps.md

     atome run osx

-# compile the app :
+# compile the user app :

 to build your app and re-generate javascript script from ruby type: